 The Wharf has long been a popular attraction for locals and tourist alike.
 We believe the Wharf has far greater undeveloped tourist/visitor potential.
-With improvidential to the on-site offer, such as our Community Trip Boats, and better advertising the site could become a magnet for visitors coming to the Brecon Beacons National Park.
+With improvements to the on-site offering, such as our Community Trip Boats, and better advertising, the site could become a magnet for visitors coming to the Bannau Brycheiniog National Park.

 The Basin area has the potential to become an attractive hub for the canal on the edge of Pontypool.
 A new Cafe and toilet block is planned as a part of the Adventure Triangle Project.
-We would like to also see provision for electric boat recharging.
-A further expansion of facilitates here will need other land ownership to be brought into the scheme.
+We would also like to see provision for electric boat recharging.
+A further expansion of facilities here will need other land ownership to be brought into the scheme.

 South Sebastopol Basin